https://propellerads.com/publishers/?ref_id=mNXh

 For the island hopping boat rental, the price for the whole day is P2500.00

-- Boat's maximum Capacity is 12 passengers
+The boat's maximum Capacity is 12 passengers

 - But, following the municipal tourism rules for safety, each boat is limited to 8 passengers, excluding the crew.